 Meet your new best friend.

-Free & Clear’s Medicated Anti-Dandruff Shampoo contains zero allergens, zero irritants, zero sensitizer formula based on 2% zinc pyrithione.
-An active ingredient able to improve the health of dandruff affected skin while also helping pacify dandruff-causing overgrowths of the Malassezia yeast.
+Free & Clear’s Medicated Anti-Dandruff Shampoo contains zero allergens, zero irritants, and zero sensitizer formula based on 2% zinc pyrithione – an active ingredient that improves the health of dandruff-affected skin while also helping pacify dandruff-causing overgrowths of the Malassezia yeast.

-This isn’t the first Free & Clear shampoo we’ve reviewed, and we hope it’s not the last.
+This isn’t the first Free and Clear shampoo we’ve reviewed, and we hope it’s not the last.

 Nizoral is probably the most effective shampoo on the market to control dandruff caused by seb derm.